wilson-yc-wong/old/README.md

 2018-01-01|facebook.com|1000
 2016-03-13|google.com|1000
 ```
+## Running the tests
 For quick test purpose, please select date range '2018-01-01' and today() on UI.
+Here are few test cases
+1) Sum of visit counts of same host is reported in selected date range
+Pick date range 2018-01-01 and 2018-01-05, visit count of amazon becomes 5 (2 from 1/1, 3 from 1/4)
+2) Exclusion list is effective by not showing facebook.com (w/o excludedTill)
+3) Exclusion list is effective by not showing google.com (with both excludedSince and excludedTill)
+Pick date range 2018-03-11 and 2018-03-14.
+Nothing is shown because google.com is excluded in this period.

 ## Getting Started
 ```